Feral, Rewilding the Land, Sea and Human Life by George Monbiot might just be the most important book you’ll read this year, says Carlton Boyce.

 Yet, even if we ignore the micro-climate that dead trees provide, the fad of removing wind-blown trees and vegetation from our rivers and waterways actively contributes to the flooding that is becoming more prevalent in the UK.
 If we were to just leave the dead vegetation in place it would do much the same as the beavers’ dams: slow down the rivers and so help prevent them bursting their banks when their capacity to flow water becomes overwhelmed.

-But Monbiot saves his greatest scorn for our sheep, and the monoculture their husbandry creates.
+But in Feral, George Monbiot saves his greatest scorn for our sheep, and the monoculture their husbandry creates.
 In his home country of Wales it costs each farmer, on average, £20,000 a year to keep sheep.
 Farming, on a small scale at least, is now only possible thanks to huge subsidies; sheep farming has become an expensive hobby in both environmental and financial terms and one that is, surely, unsustainable in the long-term.

 And before you dismiss Monbiot and me as urban idiots with no roots in the farming community, I too live in rural Wales and count sheep farmers among my friends and family.
 I have seen how reluctant some of them are to explore alternative sources of income, alternatives that wouldn’t replace their farming but would supplement it.
 Yet, the average age of a farmer is now 63 years and rising, so if we continue to do nothing the problem will take care of itself within a generation.
 None of us wants that.